k-z-m-r/PyVoteview/README.md

 ## Features

-- Fetch voting records by Congress session or year
+- Fetch voting records by Congress number or year
 - Retrieve data for a range of sessions or years
 - Fast, parallelized data loading using Polars and ThreadPoolExecutor